anjia0532/auto-close-issues/.github/ISSUE_TEMPLATE/solution.md

 ---
-name: 💪 Share a solution
+name: "\U0001F4AA Share a solution"
 about: Share a solution to a problem regarding upgrading React Native to a new version.
+title: ''
-labels: 💪 Solution
+labels: ''
+assignees: ''

 ---

 ## Environment